Koenkk/zigbee2mqtt.io/docs/devices/VZM31-SN.md

 The possible values are: `Stay Off`, `1 Second`, `2 Seconds`, `3 Seconds`, `4 Seconds`, `5 Seconds`, `6 Seconds`, `7 Seconds`, `8 Seconds`, `9 Seconds`, `10 Seconds`, `Stay On`.

 ### ActivePowerReports (numeric)
-Power level change that will result in a new power report being sent.
-The value is a percentage of the previous report.0 = disabled, 1-32767 = 0.1W-3276.7W..
+Percent power level change that will result in a new power report being sent.
+0 = Disabled.
 Value can be found in the published state on the `activePowerReports` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"activePowerReports": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"activePowerReports": NEW_VALUE}`.
-The minimal value is `0` and the maximum value is `32767`.
+The minimal value is `0` and the maximum value is `100`.

 ### PeriodicPowerAndEnergyReports (numeric)
 Time period between consecutive power & energy reports being sent (in seconds).
 The timer is reset after each report is sent..